 How does data aggregation work with Frontastic?

-The 2nd, and maybe most important, optimization is that we fetch all data streams in parallel.
-One of the key benefits of Frontastic is that it enables you to start with multiple product data streams and then combine it with content from a CMS and any additional custom data (for example, recommendations or products), basically whatever powers your business domain.
+The 2nd, and maybe most important, optimization is that we fetch all data sources in parallel.
+One of the key benefits of Frontastic is that it enables you to start with multiple product data sources and then combine it with content from a CMS and any additional custom data (for example, recommendations or products), basically whatever powers your business domain.
 This can be data from many different systems.
 While we favor fast API first systems, you still don’t want to wait for the sequential loading of all this data.

 But the performance still depends on the API performance.
 It will only be as fast as the slowest API response, plus very few milliseconds for the internal processing of the data.
 On top of this, Frontastic handles errors in those APIs gracefully.